ikolokotronis/music-platform-api/README.md

 #### Key functionalities
 User can:
 * Create a personal account that can be updated
-* Create posts that have a crud functionality
+* Create posts that have CRUD functionality
-* Post tracks with an audio file attached, that also have a crud functionality
+* Post tracks with an audio file attached, that also have CRUD functionality
 * Send messages to other users and have conversations with them
 * View other user's account/posts/tracks